-A secondary purpose of the Council's direction in light of the UTC baseline, was to evaluate whether the City should maintain the existing no net loss UTC goal or consider adopting a new goal that would increase the tree canopy over a reasonable amount of time and the subsequent policy, programmatic, and regulatory to gradually meet that goal?
+A secondary purpose of the Council's direction in light of the UTC baseline, was to evaluate whether the City should maintain the existing "no net loss UTC" goal or whether to consider adopting a new goal.
+A new goal could be to increase the tree canopy over a reasonable amount of time and carry with it specific policy, programmatic, and regulatory steps to move toward achieving that goal.
 If a new goal were to be considered, does the American Forests recommendation of an average 40% UTC make sense for Shoreline?

 In response to the secondary purpose and based on the difference between the 1992-2009 UTC of 31% and the recommended goal of 40%, should the City initiate programs that will increase the planting of trees?
+Staff anticipates that there will be Council direction in early May regarding amendments to the tree code.